AlainDaccache/Quantropy/README.md

 3. In the `portfolio_management` package, we construct portfolios by using the aforementioned analysis for **stock screening**, as well as quantitative techniques for **asset pricing modeling** and **portfolio optimization**.
 We can then backtest the strategy using the **portfolio simulator**, and deploy it to a broker.

+Note: I am currently focused in more of the *project management* aspects of the project, for writing unit and mock tests, DevOps and documentation.
+After I'm done (~ Feb 2021), I will extend the implementation based on the books I just ordered:
+* Andrew Ang. *Asset Management: A Systematic Approach to Factor Investing*
+* Ernie Chan - *Algorithmic Trading: Winning Strategies and Their Rationale*
+* Ernie Chan - *Quantitative Trading: How to Build Your Own Algorithmic Trading Business*
+* Marcos Lopez de Prado - *Advances in Financial Machine Learning*
+* Marcos Lopez de Prado - *Machine Learning for Asset Managers*
+* Stefan Jansen - *Machine Learning for Algorithmic Trading*
+* Edward Qian - *Quantitative Equity Portfolio Management: Modern Techniques and Applications*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Current opportunities for contribution include: